section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 *[Image Source: towards data science](https://towardsdatascience.com/responsible-machine-learning-with-error-analysis-a7553f649915)*

-*When we look at how the data is distributed across the feature “education\_num” we can see that a) there are fewer instances for individuals with more than 12 years of education, and b) for this cohort the distribution between lower-income (blue) and higher-income (orange) is very different than for other cohorts.
-In fact, for this cohort there exist more people who have an income higher than 50K, which is not true for the overall data.*
+*The data distributed indicates that there are fewer instances for individuals with more than 12 years of education, and for this cohort, the distribution between lower-income and higher-income is very different than for other cohorts.
+More people in this cohort have an income higher than 50K, which is the opposite of the overall data.*

 2. Global explanation